h0tk3y/k-new-mpp-samples/README.md

 1. Make project configuration more concise: allow to define all target platforms in a single Gradle subproject
 2. Enable more granular code sharing between platforms.
 Previously there was only one common part shared between all platforms (e.g one common part shared between JVM, JS and Native).
 Now it is possible to share a part of code between some platforms (e.g. there can be one part for JVM, JS and Native and one part shared between JVM and JS).
-3. Enable publishing of MPP libraries.
+3. Enable publishing of MPP libraries and simplify dependency management when it comes to multiplatform libraries.
 4. Unify Kotlin/Native and non-Native DSLs.

 ## Design